dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 - Chains a call to the <xref:Aspire.Hosting.AzureProvisioningResourceExtensions.ConfigureInfrastructure*> API:
   - The `infra` parameter is an instance of the <xref:Aspire.Hosting.Azure.AzureResourceInfrastructure> type.
   - The provisionable resources are retrieved by calling the <xref:Azure.Provisioning.Infrastructure.GetProvisionableResources> method.
-  - The first <xref:Azure.Provisioning.Storage.StorageAccount> named `storage` is retrieved, or an exception is thrown if it doesn't exist.
+  - The single <xref:Azure.Provisioning.Storage.StorageAccount> is retrieved.
   - The <xref:Azure.Provisioning.Storage.StorageAccount.AccessTier?displayProperty=nameWithType> is assigned to <xref:Azure.Provisioning.Storage.StorageAccountAccessTier.Cool?displayProperty=nameWithType>.
-  - The <xref:Azure.Provisioning.Storage.StorageAccount.Sku?displayProperty=nameWithType> is assigned to a new <xref:Azure.Provisioning.Storage.StorageSku> with a `name` of <xref:Azure.Provisioning.Storage.StorageSkuName.PremiumZrs>.
+  - The <xref:Azure.Provisioning.Storage.StorageAccount.Sku?displayProperty=nameWithType> is assigned to a new <xref:Azure.Provisioning.Storage.StorageSku> with a `Name` of <xref:Azure.Provisioning.Storage.StorageSkuName.PremiumZrs>.
-  - The <xref:Azure.Provisioning.Storage.StorageAccount.Location?displayProperty=nameWithType> is assigned to <xref:Azure.Core.AzureLocation.CentralUS>.
   - A tag is added to the storage account with a key of `ExampleKey` and a value of `Example value`.

 There are many more configuration options available to customize the Azure Storage resource.
-For more information, see [Azure Provisioning client library for .NET](https://azuresdkdocs.blob.core.windows.net/$web/dotnet/Azure.Provisioning.Storage/1.0.0/index.html) and <xref:Azure.Provisioning.Storage>.
+For more information, see <xref:Azure.Provisioning.Storage>.

 <!-- TODO: Add link to generic doc covering configuring infra -->